How to Build a Digital PR Campaign for Faculty

 In effect, online content increases the number of potential touchpoints your institution has with prospective students.
-And when that content performs well, it also increases your chances of being featured in major outlets without having to pay the exorbitant rates you would with a traditional PR setup.
+And when that content performs well, it also increases your chances of being featured in major outlets without having to pay the exorbitant rates you would with traditional PR in education.

 Online content and PR can further increase your marketing ROI with the propensity to inspire thought leadership.
 This is where the aforementioned faculty participation comes into play.

 When you feature faculty members or get national or industry publications to quote them, you’re able to position them as leaders and trusted sources in their areas of expertise.
 This has a twofold effect of improving a faculty member’s position in their industry and improving the draw of your institution for prospective students interested in that faculty member’s area of expertise.

 The more industries and niches your college or university develops content around, the more prospective students and families you’ll attract.
 Why?
 Students often choose to attend the college or university that will take them further along a desired career path, and your content is among the first things they look at when scouting schools.